-Dependency theory is one of the popular contributions of Latin American scholars and emerged as a critique of various Western perspectives, including the idea of modernisation and development.
+Dependency theory is one of the popular contributions of Latin American scholars and emerged as a critique of various Western perspectives, including the idea of modernisation and development as we know it.

-From 1950s to 1980s, there was a wave of decolonisation, and as a result, various newly-independent nations came into existence during this period.
+From 1950s to 1980s, there was a wave of decolonisation throughout the Global South, and as a result, various newly-independent nations came into existence.
 Initially, these newly-freed and newly-formed states experienced rapid economic growth, better than that of 19th-century Europe.
-On the basis of these observations, it was believed that modernization was a universal phenomenon, and by adopting and accepting it, these traditional societies could transform themselves into into “modern” and “developed” nations.
+On the basis of these observations, it was believed that modernisation was a universal phenomenon, and by adopting and accepting it, these traditional societies could transform themselves into into “modern” and “developed” entities.

-The problem fundamental problem with this argument was that development was directly linked with western values, and non-western perspectives of development were ignore and negated.
-As Andre Gunder Frank noted most historians studied only developed Metropolitan countries and paid scant attention to the colonial and underdeveloped lands (Frank 1966).
+The fundamental problem with this argument was that development was directly linked to Western values and behaviour, and non-Western perspectives of development were ignore and negated.
+As Andre Gunder Frank noted in the sixties, most historians studied only developed Metropolitan countries and paid scant attention to the colonial and underdeveloped lands (Frank 1966).

-A leading misconception that historical experiences of developed and underdeveloped were the same undermined the colonial experiences of the underdeveloped.
-Frank argued that underdevelopment is not a natural phenomenon, and neither developed countries were once underdeveloped.
-In addition, Frank illustrated, on the basis of historical research, that contemporary underdevelopment is in large part the historical product of past and continuing economic and other relations between the underdeveloped satellite countries and the developed metropolitan countries.
+A leading misconception that historical experiences of the developed and the underdeveloped were the same undermined the colonial experiences of the underdeveloped.
+Frank argued that underdevelopment is not a natural phenomenon, and contrary to the argument at the time, developed countries were not “underdeveloped” before they transitioned into development.
+In addition, Frank illustrated, on the basis of historical research, that underdevelopment was in large part the historical product of the past and a byproduct of the continuing economic and other relations between the underdeveloped satellite countries and the developed metropolitan countries.
 Frank argued that these relations were essential part of the capitalist system on a world scale as a whole.
 (Frank 1966).

 Dependency theory emerged as a critically-evaluated counter Western perspective on the international system.

-In short, the central propositions of dependency theory are that:
+In short, the central propositions of dependency theory were:

 - Underdevelopment is a condition fundamentally different from development.
 Underdevelopment refers to a situation in which resources are being actively extracted and used for the benefit of the dominant/or the core, not for the poor in which resources are found (i.e. the periphery).

-- Dependency theory advocates for alternative uses of resources rather than complying to actions imposed by the dominant states.
+- Dependency theory advocates for a better and alternative uses of resources rather than complying to actions imposed by the dominant core states.

 - Dependency theorists rely upon the belief of national economic interest which can and should be articulated for each country.
-The proponents of dependency theory believe that this national interest can only be achieved by addressing the needs of the poor within society.
+The proponents of dependency theory believe that this national interest can only be achieved by addressing the needs of the poor and the marginalised.

-- The diversion of resources over time is maintained not only by the power of the dominant states but also through the power of elites in the dependent states.
-Dependency theorists argue that these elites maintain a dependent relationship because their private interests coincide with the interest of the dominant states.
+- The diversion of resources overtime is maintained not only by the power of the dominant states but also through the power of elites in the dependent states.
+Dependency theorists argued that these elites maintained a dependent relationship because their private interests coincided with the interest of the dominant states.

 The relevance of dependency thoughts in today’s world

-Within the main theme of dependency, we can see several dependencies and inequalities in play–dependency in trade, in finance and in technology.
+Within the main theme of dependency, we can see several dependencies and inequalities in play – dependency in trade, in finance and in technology.
 As Dos Santos argued, “trade relationships are based on monopolistic control of the market which leads to transfer of surplus generated in independent countries to the dominant countries” (Dos Santos 1970:231).
-Particularly the dependent countries become exporters of raw materials and primary goods, and are unable to compete with developed states.
+In that sense, the dependent countries became exporters of raw materials and primary goods, and were unable to compete with the core, developed states.

-Dos Santos already argued in the 1970s that in the dependency framework the financial relations are largely regulated by the viewpoint of the dominant countries based on loans and export of capital which permits them to receive interest and profit, engenders domestic surplus and strengthens their control over the economies of the other countries (Dos Santos 1970:233).
+Dos Santos already argued in the 1970s that in the dependency framework the financial relations are largely regulated by the viewpoint of the dominant countries based on loans and export of capital, which permitted them to receive interest and profit, engendered domestic surpluses and strengthened their control over the economies of the other countries (Dos Santos 1970:233).
 This is still what we see today.

-Dependency scholars also argued that when developing countries open their financial markets and integrate into the world economy, foreign capital controls their economic resources and rather than following a developmental strategy a particular financial interest prevails.
-This, too, we can witness in today’s global context.
+Dependency scholars also argued that when developing countries opened their financial markets and integrated into the world economy, foreign capital controlled their economic resources and, rather than following a developmental strategy, a particular financial interest prevailed.
+This, too, is what we see in the contemporary global political economy.

 Technological dependency is another important aspect in explaining global inequalities.
-Dependency scholars argued that the core has a technological monopoly that conditions periphery’s industrial development.
-The transfer of technology, if there is any, is more beneficial for the core countries as it protects their interests and leaves developing nations dependent on the monopoly of the core.
-It is, dependency scholars argued, too costly for developing countries to develop their own technology.
+Dependency scholars argued that the core had a technological monopoly that conditioned the periphery’s industrial development.
+The transfer of technology, if there was any, was more beneficial for the core countries as it protected their interests and left developing nations dependent on the monopoly of the core.
+It was, dependency scholars argued, too costly for developing countries to develop their own technology.

-On some occasions, however, dependency limits the technology transfer to the periphery and dominant states only deposit obsolete technologies to developing countries generating a system of inherent industrial backwardness and dependency.
-This leaves least developed countries to rely on developed or developing countries’ new technologies as major technological innovations and gain in productivity largely occurred in the developed countries and the least developed countries found themselves lagging and unable to compete in areas of new product development and production (Balaam, 2006: 336).
+On some occasions, however, dependency limited the technology transfer to the periphery and dominant states only deposited obsolete technologies to developing countries generating a system of inherent industrial backwardness and dependency.
+This left least developed countries to rely on developed or developing countries’ new technologies as major technological innovations and gain in productivity largely occurred in developed countries and the least developed countries found themselves lagging and unable to compete in areas of new product development and production (Balaam, 2006: 336).

 Dependency theory and the global financial crises

-Karl Marx saw capitalism as a progressive historical stage that would eventually stagnate due to internal contradictions and be followed by socialism.
+Karl Marx saw capitalism as a progressive historical stage that would eventually stagnate due to internal contradictions and be replaced by socialism.

-Human experiences of capitalism have resulted bitterly if we take a close look at the history.
-We saw a huge slump in the form of the great depression (1930) followed by the great recession of (2008), which is often considered as the worst global financial crisis since the great depression.
+If we take a close look at the history, we can see that human experiences of capitalism have resulted bitterly.
+We saw a huge slump in the form of the great depression in 1930 followed by the great recession of 2008, which is considered as the worst global financial crisis since the great depression.
 In the hindsight of the crisis of 2008, dependency theory provides an opportunity in explaining global inequalities.

 As the 2008 financial crisis was on a full swing, Annan, Camdessus & Rubin wrote a piece in the Financial Times and argued for a “new global system of financial governance”, which should also involve more countries of the global south.
 “Poorer countries need a voice at the table, too”, they argued.
 This call for a stronger involvement of the countries of the global South in a new global system of financial governance, too, proves the relevance of the dependency perspective for understanding today’s global inequalities.